 WCSB Supply and Egress

 - The amount of egress capacity out of the Western Canadian Sedimentary Basin (WCSB) influences Canadian crude oil prices.
-The Trans Mountain Expansion Project (TMEP) reached commercial operation in May 2024, adding 590 MB/d of pipeline export capacity, which will have a positive impact on Canadian crude oil differentials.
+The Trans Mountain Expansion Project (TMEP) reached commercial operation in May 2024, adding 590 MB/d of pipeline export capacity, which has had a positive impact on Canadian crude oil differentials.

-Canadian Consumption of Crude Oil and Natural Gas
+Summary of Canadian Consumption of Domestically Produced Crude Oil and Natural Gas

-Canada consumes a mix of domestic production and imports for both crude oil and natural gas, with the United States being the dominant foreign supplier.
-Canada and the United States are highly integrated with supply delivered through a complex pipeline network that intertwines both countries.
+Canada consumes a mix of domestic production and imports for both crude oil and natural gas, with the US being the dominant foreign supplier.
+Canada and the US are highly integrated with supply delivered through a complex pipeline network that intertwines both countries.

 Crude Oil Consumption Highlights